davidlaewen/compiler-construction/README.md

 - [ ] Prelude with printing and comparison implementations
 - [ ] Strip no-op instructions from output (e.g. `ajs 0`)

-Extension:
+Extension (one of the following):
 - [ ] Anonymous functions (lambda notation)
-- [ ] Custom algebraic data types (records with field selectors)
+- [x] Custom algebraic data types (records with field selectors)
 - [ ] Custom typeclasses with dictionary passing
-- [ ] Further ideas

 Pretty printing:
-- [ ] Printer helpers for parentheses, brackets and braces
+- [x] Printer helpers for parentheses, brackets and braces
 - [ ] Possibly refactor with `Prettyprinter` library
 - [x] Add pretty printer for `TypeAST`